-Overnight stay at the shelter at the base camp.
+Overnight stay at the mountain shelter at the Base Camp.

 the sea level.
 This place is considered to be a historical and religious spot of ancient monks.
-Descend to the base camp.
-Overnight stay at the shelter at the base camp.
+Descend to the Base Camp.
+Overnight stay at the mountain shelter at the Base Camp.

 We are locals and we always get you a whole lot closer.

-Our North Side base camp is equipped with a shower and toilets for your relaxing experience.
+Our Base Camp on the North Side is equipped with a shower and toilets for your best relaxing experience.

 At Russian Mountain Holidays, we work hard to guarantee you the best possible Elbrus climbing experience to our guests and it is impossible when there are too many people in the group.
-That's why all our groups are small.
+That's why we keep our groups small.
 We close the booking when there are 8 guests in the group and work with a ratio of 1 Guide to every 3 guests on the Summit Day.

-All the trip packages we offer are truly unique and all-inclusive.
-That means absolutely everything is included in the trip price and you won't spend a cent more.
+All our Elbrus climbing trip packages are truly unique and all-inclusive.
+Everything is already included in the trip package price and you won't spend a cent more once on spot.

 At Russian Mountain Holidays, our mission is to guarantee you flawless quality, deep family style approach, and Safest Elbrus climbing experience while making your dream a reality.
-Safely and Flawlessly.

 Invitation letter for the Russian Visa.
-We email it to you immediately after we got your deposit payment and a scanned copy of your passport ID.
+We email it to you immediately after we get your deposit payment and a scanned copy of your passport.

 All local registration fees.
-For foreigners according to the Russian legislation.
+For foreign citizens according to the Russian legislation.

 National Park fees.

-2. Dhzily Su base camp — Pyatigorsk city (hotel accommodation) — Mineralnye Vody (MRV) airport.
+2. Dhzily Su Base Camp — Pyatigorsk city (hotel accommodation) — Mineralnye Vody Airport (MRV).

 High Camp accommodation.
-Mountain shelter and tents at 3800 m.
+Mountain shelter at 3800 m.
 Mixed dorm.